syegres/fix8/README.md

 * Fix8 supports field and value domain validation, mandatory/optional field assertion, field ordering, well-formedness testing, retransmission and standard session semantics.

+* Fix8 will build with gcc, clang, xcode, intel and msvc compilers

 * Fix8 runs under industry standard Linux on IA32, x86-64, Itanium, PowerPC, ARMv7 and aarm64.
 It also runs on *Windows* and *MacOS*.
 Other \*NIX variants may work too.

 ## Directory Layout